rake html to create HTML files. These files will be

 @@@

-There are four types of @@@ command.
+There are four types of @@@ commands, as described below.

 @@@include